coolbeevip/ansible-playbook/mysql/README.md

 Q: How to Uninstall MySQL InnoDB Cluster

-A: `~/mysql_uninstall.sh` script will stop MySQL server and MySQL router, delete program files and data files**
+A: `~/mysql_uninstall.sh` script will kill -9 MySQL server and MySQL router, delete program files and data files**

 ```shell
 bash-5.0# ansible all -m shell -a '~/mysql_uninstall.sh'